Robust Low-tubal-rank Tensor Completion based on Tensor Factorization and Maximum Correntopy Criterion: Experiments

 Finally, we compare the performance of the proposed algorithms and TNN-L1 with different tensor size under the GMM noise model.
 Here, we only compare to TNN-L1 since it is the only algorithm other than the proposed methods that can yield successful recovery under the GMM noise as shown in Fig. \ref{fig:syn_GMM}.
 The tensor size is set to $n_1 = n_2$ and $n_3=20$.
 The parameters of the GMM noise are set to $c=0.1, \sigma_A^2=0.01$ and $\sigma_B^2=10$.
 The rank $\bar{r}$ is set to $n_1\times0.05$.
 The rank of HQ-TCASD with $\lambda=1$ is set to $\bar{r}+5$ for fast completion speed.
 We gradually increase $n_1$ from $100$ to $1000$ and average the relative error over 20 Monte Calro runs.
 The average relative error and average running time are shown in Fig.\ref{fig:syn_size}.
-One can observe that the proposed algorithms always yield lower relative error and smaller computation time than TNN-L1.
-Further, HQ-TCASD with $\lambda=1$ incurs the shortest running time.
+One can observe that the proposed algorithms always yield significant lower relative error and smaller computation time than TNN-L1. {Specifically, the parallel computation can further speed up the computation of the proposed methods by an order of magnitude.}